bolt/core/README.md

 * **Dummy content** to test your site in development or show it to a client
 * **Best rich content editors** Fully licensed Redactor and Article fields to fit any content, for free.

+## Repository state

+Sadly, the main maintainer Bob den Otter has passed early 2024 (rest in peace).
+Since then, little updates have been done, but luckily new maintainers have been found.
+We are in the process of taking over the organisation and are happy to review incoming PRs once again!

 ## How To Use

 To create a new Bolt Project, check out the instructions in Bolt's